dustinscarberry/docker-base-symfony/README.md

 Base box with nginx / php-fpm and migration scripts.
 Comes with basic PHP extensions.

-### 8.x-s6v3

-Base box with nginx / php-fpm and migration scripts.
-Comes with basic PHP extensions.
-Based on new v3 S6 overlay.

 ### 8.x-extra

 Base box with nginx / php-fpm and migration scripts.
 Comes with basic PHP extensions as well as sqlsrv, pdo_sqlsrv, oci8 and ldap.